danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 \frac{1}{n} \sum\limits_{i=1}^n 𝟙[X_i \in e] \overset{\mathrm{a.s.}}{\longrightarrow} P(e)\,,
 $$

-though this does not make it clear that $P_\infty$ is our measure.
+though the latter does not make it clear that $P_\infty$ is our measure.

 This equation is very intriguing, as it directly relates samples from $P_\infty$ to measure $P$.
-In short, BLLN states that there is a measure 1 set of infinite sequences of i.i.d. trials s.t. the ratio of any event $e \in E$ is exactly $P(e)$.
-The implication is that almost surely (for a measure 1 subset of samples in $\Omega_\infty$), we can infer $P$ from just one sample (observing the singleton event for that sample), thus solving the inverse probability problem (almost surely).
+In short, BLLN states that there is a measure 1 set of infinite sequences of i.i.d. trials s.t. the limiting number of occurrences of event $e \in E$ as a fraction of the total number of trails is exactly $P(e)$.
+The implication is that {%marginnote "almost surely" "For a measure 1 subset of samples in $\Omega_\infty$, of which each sample is itself an infinite sequence of single-trial samples." %} we can infer $P$ from {%marginnote "just one sample" "Technically the singleton event containing just that sample." %} of an infinite sequence of trials, thus solving the inverse probability problem (almost surely). {%fixme%}Give a concrete example using the binary sample set{%endfixme%}

-For measures on the reals countable sets are measure 0. $\Omega_\infty$ has the cardinality of $\real$, and there is a {%marginnote "natural bijection to the unit interval" "If the sample space $\Omega$ of each trial is finite, we can think of a sequence $(\omega_1, \omega_2, \ldots)$ as the decimal expansion of a number between 0 and 1 in base $\abs{\Omega}$." %}.
-Therefore there are countably infinitely many events in $\Omega_\infty$ for which BLLN does not hold.
-As before we may ask a similar question: can these events happen?
-We have a similar conundrum that any given singleton event $$\{\omega\}$$ for $\omega \in \Omega_\infty$ has measure 0.
-In fact, BLLN may start to appear meaningless since for any $\omega \in \Omega_\infty$ we can construct both a measure 0 set and a measure 1 set containing $\omega$.
-All samples are special, or none are.
+As I mentioned earlier, countable events of real numbers are always measure 0 ([proof](https://proofwiki.org/wiki/Countable_Sets_Have_Measure_Zero)) for probability measures defined on the reals.
+Sample set $\Omega_\infty$ has the cardinality of $\real$, and there is a {%marginnote "natural bijection to the unit interval" "If the sample space $\Omega$ of each trial is finite, we can think of a sequence $(\omega_1, \omega_2, \ldots)$ as the decimal expansion of a number between 0 and 1 in base $\abs{\Omega}$." %}.
+Therefore there are potentially an infinity of events in $\Omega_\infty$ (countably many) for which BLLN does not hold.
+As before we may ask a similar question: can these BLLN-violating events happen?

+Let's step back and ask, what is so special about the BLLN anyway?
+Why should samples satisfy it?
+In fact, for any particular sample $\omega_\infty$, I can construct a measure 1 set $$\Omega_\infty \setminus \{\omega_\infty\}$$ which does not contain it, simply because the singleton set $$\{\omega_\infty\}$$ has measure 0.
+Thus it seems that for any sample, there is a "law" which states that it *amost surely* does not occur.
+In essence, all samples are special, or none are.

+Ming Li and Paul Vitányi in their [An Introduction to Kolmogorov Complexity and Its Applications](https://link.springer.com/book/10.1007%2F978-3-030-11298-1) summarize this conundrum quite well:

+> We call a sequence ‘random’ if it is ‘typical.’
+It is not ‘typical,’ say ‘special,’ if it has a particular distinguishing property.
+An example of such a property is that an infinite sequence contains only finitely many ones.
+There are infinitely many such sequences.
+But the probability that such a sequence occurs as the outcome of fair coin tosses is zero.
+‘Typical’ infinite sequences will have the converse property, namely, they contain infinitely many ones.

+> In fact, one would like to say that ‘typical’ infinite sequences will have all converse properties of the properties that can be enjoyed by ‘special’ infinite sequences.
+This is formalized as follows: If a particular property, such as containing infinitely many occurrences of ones (or zeros), the law of large numbers, or the law of the iterated logarithm, has been shown to have probability one, then one calls this a law of randomness.
+A sequence is ‘typical,’ or ‘random,’ if it satisfies all laws of randomness.

+> But now we are in trouble.
+Since all complements of singleton sets in the sample space have probability one, it follows that the intersection of all sets of probability one is empty.
+Thus, there are no random infinite sequences!

-There are a few proposed solutions to this conundrum.
-[One by von Mises](https://plato.stanford.edu/entries/probability-interpret/#FreInt) (which has some problems), and [another by Per Martin-Lof](http://www.nieuwarchief.nl/serie5/pdf/naw5-2018-19-1-044.pdf), which {%marginnote "restricts $P$ to be [computable](https://en.wikipedia.org/wiki/Computable_function)" "It can be argued that all feasibly usable probability measures are necessarily computable, and so this is not really a restriction at all."%}.
+An elegant solution to this conundrum was discovered by [Per Martin-Löf](http://www.nieuwarchief.nl/serie5/pdf/naw5-2018-19-1-044.pdf), which {%marginnote "restricts $P$ to be [computable](https://en.wikipedia.org/wiki/Computable_function)" "It can be argued that all feasibly usable probability measures are necessarily computable, and so this is not really a restriction at all."%}, but that is unfortunately out of scope for this post (I hope to write a future post on Martin-Löf's solution).

 # Primer to measure theory

 Congratulations!
 You've reached end of this post. <button class='advanced-button'>Click here</button> (or on any {%adv%}purple block{%endadv%}) to unlock the {%adv%}purple text{%endadv%} on measure theory above.
-After reading this section, return to the earlier sections and take in the finer precision and details of measure theory in use.
+After reading this section, return to the earlier sections and take in the finer precision and details offered by your new found understanding of measure theory.

 Terrence Tao, in [An Introduction to Measure Theory](https://terrytao.files.wordpress.com/2011/01/measure-book1.pdf), motivates measure theory, saying:
-> One of the most fundamental concepts in Euclidean geometry is that of the measure m(E) of a solid body E in one or more dimensions.
-In one, two, and three dimensions, we refer to this measure as the length, area, or volume of E respectively.
+> One of the most fundamental concepts in Euclidean geometry is that of the measure $m(E)$ of a solid body $E$ in one or more dimensions.
+In one, two, and three dimensions, we refer to this measure as the length, area, or volume of $E$ respectively.
 > ...
-The physical intuition of defining the measure of a body E to be the sum of the measure of its component “atoms” runs into an immediate problem: a typical solid body would {%marginnote "consist of an infinite (and uncountable) number of points" "He is referring to the mathematical ideal of a body being composed of a set of 0-dimensional points." %}, each of which has a measure of zero; and the product $\infty \cdot 0$ is indeterminate.
+The physical intuition of defining the measure of a body $E$ to be the sum of the measure of its component “atoms” runs into an immediate problem: a typical solid body would {%marginnote "consist of an infinite (and uncountable) number of points" "He is referring to the mathematical ideal of a body being composed of a set of 0-dimensional points." %}, each of which has a measure of zero; and the product $\infty \cdot 0$ is indeterminate.
 To make matters worse, two bodies that have exactly the same number of points, need not have the same measure.
 For instance, in one dimension, the intervals $A := [0, 1]$ and $B := [0, 2]$ are in one-to-one correspondence (using the bijection $x \mapsto 2x$ from $A$ to $B$), but of course $B$ is twice as long as $A$.
 So one can disassemble $A$ into an uncountable number of points and reassemble them to form a set of twice the length.

 Terrence also mentions the [Banach-Tarski paradox](https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox) which shows that even finitely many partitions of a sphere (only 5 are needed!) can be rearranged into two spheres.
 These kinds of non-measure-preserving sets are always going to be pathological, so the solution is to disallow measurement of these pathological sets.
 We call those sets *non-measurable*.
 If you are curious what non-measurable sets are like, Terrence talks about them in section 1.2.3.
+In the case of the Banach-Tarski paradox, these sets look like fuzzy balls with infinitely many holes in them.
+The [video on Banach–Tarski by vsauce](https://www.youtube.com/watch?v=s86-Z-CbaHA) gives a good visual depiction.

 I will not go into how measurable sets can be defined.
 There are many approaches, the most common of which is due to [Lebesgue](https://en.wikipedia.org/wiki/Lebesgue_measure) (Tao section 1.3).
 It suffices to say that you cannot have all subsets of $\real$ be measurable without giving up [desirable properties of *measure*](https://en.wikipedia.org/wiki/Non-measurable_set#Consistent_definitions_of_measure_and_probability), e.g. that rearranging and rotating disjoint sets does not change their cumulative measure.
 In what follows, I'm going to assume that for some set $\Omega$ of any cardinality (finite, countable, uncountable, etc.), we just so happen to be in possession of a reasonable set of measurable sets $E \subseteq 2^\Omega$ and the associated measure $P$.
 Read Terry's book for details on how to construct such things.
-I'm merely going to run through the important definitions and terminology pertaining to probability theory (using the naming conventions of probability theory rather than measure theory).
+I'm merely going to run through the important definitions and terminology pertaining to probability theory, using the naming conventions of probability theory rather than measure theory.

 Let $\Omega$ be some set of any cardinality (finite, countable, uncountable, etc.).
 Assume we are in possession of the set of all measurable subsets $E \subseteq 2^\Omega$, and $P$ is a **measure**.
 The triple $(\Omega, E, P)$ is called a **measure space**. $(\Omega, E)$ is a **measurable space** (where no measure is specified).
 Any set $e \in E$ is called **measurable** and $e' \notin E$ is called **non-measurable**.
 The signature of $P$ is $E \to \real$, and so it maps only measurable sets to real numbers representing the measures (sizes) of those sets.